garrandall/popular-music-data/tracks/dr-heckyll---mr-jive-men-at-work.md

 To all his work and care

 Hey, hey he fumbles for what to say
-He loves the wo except for all the people....
+He loves the wo except for all the people...

 This is the story of Dr. Heckyll and Mr. Jive
 They are a person who feels good to be alive